It can’t be denied that headphones have become a mainstay in everyone’s lives.

 Just like any Bose product, the comfort component in the Bose QuietComfort 15 was properly incorporated into the model.

-Once you buy it, you can expect A-grade ear cushions and headband padding to keep a chill and enjoyable listening experience for an extended period of time.
+Once you buy it, I guarantee you can expect A-grade ear cushions and headband padding to keep a relaxing and enjoyable listening experience for an extended period of time.

 It has a balanced sound output with a powerful bass and piercing treble.